The-Marcy-Lab-School/2-2-2-assignment/README.md

 Alright, now you're off to the races!

-# Question 9 - Adding a listener to prevent the default behavior
-In `index.js` attach a `submit` event listener to the form and make sure to prevent the default behavior.
-If you don't know how to do that, check out the [MDN docs on preventing default behavior](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault).
-Remember, the default behavior of the form is to reload the page (we didn't provide an `action` attribute, so there's nowhere but the current page to navigate, hence the reload), and we don't want that!

 # Question 10 - Getting our values
 Remember those `spans` from the opening?
 You need to take the data on form submission and then update the text content of those spans with the `value` of the inputs.

 The only exception is the checkbox.
 If the checkbox value is `on` that means it's clicked, so you should set the text content of that span to `yes`, otherwise set it to `no`.

 The text content is the `value` directly from the forms other than that, so just the lowercase `value`s that you added, not the formatted labels or text contents.